Sweyn II of Denmark: Death

-Coins minted during the reigh of Svend Estridsen.

 King Sweyn died at the royal estate Søderup, 10 km west of Åbenrå at the Little Belt strait.
 The Danish chronicles inaccurately date his death to 1074, but it is known that he received and answered letters in 1075 and died in 1076.
 The king's body was carried to Roskilde Cathedral where he was interred in a pillar of the choir next to the remains of Bishop Vilhelm (who was the actual person who died in 1074).
 Later he was called the "father of kings" because five of his fifteen sons became kings of Denmark.

 He was the last Viking ruler of Denmark and an ancestor of all subsequent Danish kings.
 The remains of other Danish kings are also entombed in Roskilde Cathedral.
 According to the saga, Sweyn's mother was entombed inside a pillar across from the chapel.
 However, analysis of mitochondrial DNA proved that this person was not the king's mother.